 A seasoned beauty, Ogunquit was inhabited by the Abenaki Indians long before settlers discovered its shores.
 It was the Abenaki who gave Ogunquit its title.
 In their language the word for a beautiful place by the sea is Ogunquit and so the name remains today.
 Ogunquit Beach itself is one of the reasons to visit in all seasons.
-A walk along the beach’s three-mile stretch of white sand can be a transcendental experience.
+A walk along the shore’s three-mile stretch of white sand can be a transcendental experience.
 For me, the vistas, the reflections, the crisp sea air become absolutely intoxicating.

 At low tide, Ogunquit Beach becomes a veritable playground with kite flying and sand castle construction contests, Children splash in the tide pools and streams that form along the shore.
 Sprightly sandpipers scurry around the water’s edge and even the endangered piping plover shows up occasionally.
 It’s a stage set to behold.
 After a walk on the sand and a soak in the sea, I often cozy into an Adirondack chair with a warm blanket and a cool drink to take in more of this little slice of heaven.

 Marginal Way: At the end of the day, more magic awaits.
 Near Ogunquit Beach on Shore Road, you’ll find the entry to Marginal Way, a winding foot path lined with wild rose bushes that wanders high above the rock strewn coast.
 Here, incredible ocean views create an ambulatory observation deck of coastal vistas.
 Like a film soundtrack, the waves bellow and roar in accompaniment as they crash upon the rocks.
 Wild sea roses growing along the path’s edge scent the salt air.
 Wooden benches beckon, inviting opportunities to ponder, sketch or photograph.
-Little more than a mile long, the meander along Margin Way leads to the movie set village of Perkins Cove with its classic fishing harbor, sea captain’s mansions and seafood eateries ready to serve the catch of the day.
+Little more than a mile long, the meander along Marginal Way leads to the movie set village of Perkins Cove with its classic fishing harbor, sea captain’s mansions and seafood eateries ready to serve the catch of the day.

 Reserve ahead for a waterside table on the deck at Barnacle Billy’s.
 Enjoy a lobster roll as you watch the fishing boats come into dock.
 A beautiful place by the sea.